Multicore Quantum Computing: Distributing Bell pairs using cavities

 By confining a single electron in a DQD, we obtain a \emph{spin qubit} encoded in the spin of the electron with the basis states $\ket{\uparrow}, \ket{\downarrow}$ and a \emph{charge qubit} encoded in the position (orbit) of the electron with the basis states $\ket{\text{L}}, \ket{\text{R}}$.
 The spin and charge qubits are coupled by a magnetic field gradient across the two dots.
 Let us note that in our modelling we do not consider higher excited states of the charge degree of freedom nor the possible coupling with the valley degree of freedom \cite{culcerInterfaceRoughnessValleyorbit2010}.
 To first order these would not change our results in the present section due to other mechanisms of more significant imperfections as explained below (while we will need to take into account the valley coupling for the shuttling-based alternative).
 As such, the full Hamiltonian of this system can be written as

+Above and throughout the paper we set $\hbar = 1$ and express energy in terms of angular frequency units unless stated otherwise.
 Here $\tau_i$ and $s_i$ are Pauli matrices $\sigma_i$ with $i \in \{ x,y,z\}$ acting on the charge and spin qubits, respectively.
 The first term above represents the Hamiltonian for a charge qubit with $\epsilon$ and $t_c$ being the detuning and tunnel coupling between the two dots.
-The second term represents the Zeeman splitting of the spin qubit due to the magnetic field strength $B$ that defines the spin $z$ direction.
+The second term represents the Zeeman splitting $B$ of the spin qubit due to a magnetic field that defines the spin $z$ direction.
 The last term represents the coupling between the spin and charge qubits due to the \emph{difference} $\vec{b}:=(b_x, b_y, b_z)^T$ in magnetic fields between the two dots.
 In this section, we assume the main gradient of the magnetic field is along the $x$-direction ($\vec{b} = (b_x,0,0)^T$).
 This gradient can be generated using micromagnets as illustrated in \cref{fig:DQD}.
+While using micromagnets in coupling spins to cavities may present technical challenges \cite{borjansResonantMicrowavemediatedInteractions2020, harvey-collardCoherentSpinSpinCoupling2022}, we expect it is not a fundamental bottleneck for the cavity-based approach given only two micromagnets per pair of connected cores need to be implemented.

-In our modelling we consider a resonator described by the usual quantum harmonic-oscillator Hamiltonian $H_r = \omega_r a^{\dagger} a$ where $\omega_r$ is the resonator frequency and $\hat{a}^{\dagger}$, $\hat{a}$ are the corresponding (bosonic) creation and annihilation operators.
+In our modelling we consider a resonator described by the usual quantum-harmonic-oscillator Hamiltonian $H_r = \omega_r a^{\dagger} a$ where $\omega_r$ is the resonator frequency and $\hat{a}^{\dagger}$, $\hat{a}$ are the corresponding (bosonic) creation and annihilation operators.
 Furthermore, we model the coupling between the resonator and the charge qubit via the Hamiltonian

 where $g_c$ is the charge-photon dipole coupling factor.
 Hence, via interactions mediated through the charge qubit, we can couple two spin qubits in two distant DQDs via the resonator.
 We write the full Hamiltonian for such a system as